CDCgov/RecordLinker/docs/site/reference.md

 that to an existing Patient with the ADDRESS of [{"address": ["123 Main Street"], "city": "Springfield", "state": "IL"}, {"address": ["456 Elm St"], "state": "IL"}].
 In that case we'd want to evaluate "123 Main St" against both "123 Main Street" and "456 Elm St".

-`func:recordlinker.linking.matchers.compare_match_any`

-:   Determines if any of the features are a direct match.

-`func:recordlinker.linking.matchers.compare_match_all`

-:   Determines if all of the features are a direct match.

-`func:recordlinker.linking.matchers.compare_fuzzy_match`

-:   Determines if the features are a fuzzy match based on a string comparison.
-    JaroWinkler, Levenshtein and Damerau-Levenshtein are supported, with JaroWinkler as the default.
-    Use the `kwargs` parameter to specify the desired algorithm and thresholds.
-    Example: `{"kwargs": {"similarity_measure": "levenshtein", "thresholds": {"FIRST_NAME": 0.8}}}`

 `func:recordlinker.linking.matchers.compare_probabilistic_exact_match`